smartcontractkit/chainlink-solana/docs/RunningE2eTests.md

 There are a few possibile combinations to run tests that we support.

 **Devnet**
+Devnet requires previously deployed programs that are owned by the person running the tests.
+The program ID's are required for testnet, but ignored in localnet.

 - `Common.network` needs to be set to `devnet` which will instruct the tests to run against devnet
 - `ocr2_program_id`, `access_controller_program_id`, `store_program_id`, `link_token_address`, `vault_address` need to be set so the tests know what programs to use so we avoid deploying each time.
 - `rpc_url` and `ws_url` need to be set

+**Localnet**
+Setting localnet will instruct the tests to run in localnet, the program ID's are not taken from the TOML in this scenario, but rather defined in the `integration-tests/config/config.go`.

 **K8s**